 Naturally, there were problems and pitfalls that came with this cost-cutting only approach, particularly when it came to the outsourcing of accounting and finance functions.
 While this kind of outsourcing - primarily offshoring - still goes on, it has fallen out of favor with many American companies, paving the way for more effective, partner based outsourcing approaches.

-In 2017, outsourcing embodies a partnership between the hiring company and the hired firm.
+Outsourcing now embodies a partnership between the hiring company and the hired firm.
 External partners' aim to help companies do more with less in this unpredictable and ever-changing economy.

 Why Outsource in Today's Business World?